Local food terms

 Escochin - Triggerfish

 Gambas - Shrimps.
-Possibly more along the lines of "prawns", but I can't tell you what the difference between "prawns" and "shrimp(s)" might be.
+Possibly more along the lines of "prawns", but I can't actually tell you what the difference between "prawns" and "shrimp(s)" might be.

 Huachinango - Red Snapper